PoutineSyropErable/config_hypr/readme.md

 use the same git branch for multiple machine.
 Saving unneeded manual merge of different branches

-Change how machine unique and machine is handled
+Change how machine unique and machine is handled use softlink to bind your machine to machine.

+ln -s desktop machine
+ln -s laptop machine